 How to Create a Social Media Plan [Step-by-Step]

-Do you ever feel overwhelmed by social media marketing?
+Do you ever feel overwhelmed by social media marketing and feel you need to create å social media plan?

 For months I remember trying to figure it all out myself, reading blogs, listening to experts and attending events.
 But even with all the free information available I found it REALLY hard to get results.